Kliment Music Publishers

 Subcategory Solo for voice/song

-Instrumentation Ha (concert/wind band); Sopr (soprano)
+Instrumentation Ha (concert/wind band); VoSoSop (soprano vocal)

 Instrumentation/info Solo f.
-1Voc
+1VoSo

 Format PrtStm (full score and parts)